Choosing the right Business Intelligence (BI) system for your business needs is difficult and often very stressful.

 As with all new pieces of technology, to get the most out of it, you need all your users to know how to use it correctly.
 Depending on the levels of user access and how simple the system is to use, will you be provided with sufficient training on the product?
 Will this be on-site or at a training centre?
 Will your preferred option be an additional cost?

 On-going Training Resources.

-Does the BI system have additional training for advanced users, on-going learning documents and online learning resource centers?
+Does the BI system have additional training for advanced users, ongoing learning documents and online learning resource centres?
 Is there a procedure for inducting new employees, refresher courses and new feature training?

 This is not an exhaustive list of features and options, but it highlights the ones we consider to be key to you getting what you really need to boost your business.